Kmeakin/walrus-report/src/30-implementation.md

 first attempt at compiler construction.

 ## Command line interface
-The command line interface parses command line arguments and orchestrates the passing of data to each pass.
-The programmer passes in the filename of the program and specifies the amount of processing to perform on the program:
+The command line interface parses command line arguments (courtesy of the `clap` library) and orchestrates the passing of data to each pass.
+The programmer passes in the filename of the program and specifies the amount of processing to perform on the program.
+The programmer can also specify an optimisation level (`-O0` to `-O3`) as in standard C compilers.

 * **check**: Check the program from errors, but do not compile it
 * **build**: Compile the program into an executable, but do not run it
 * **run**: Compile the program into an executable and run it

-The programmer can also specify an optimisation level (`-O0` to `-O3`) as in standard C compilers.

 The command line interface terminates the compilation pipeline before LLVM IR generation if any fatal errors were produced by the midend.